sudheerj/javascript-interview-questions/README.md

 ##### Answer: 2

 Since the default argument is evaluated at call time, a new object is created each time the function is called.
-So in this case, the new array is created and element pushed to the default empty array.
+So in this case, the new array is created and an element pushed to the default empty array.

 </p>